roninhockley/grav/user/pages/knowledge-base/upmyjob/default.md

 Code and design are highly opinionated, and being there as an architect is the only way to drive the finished product toward maintainability and durability.

+## The AWS Microservices Subproject

-## Project Roadmap
+### Roadmap

-With the use of open source tooling wherever possible, the goals are:
+With the use of open source tooling wherever possible, the goal here is an AWS hosted platform to build and host microservice based containers on AWS, first on ECS and then on to EKS Kubernetes.

-- estabish aws-cli on all nodes used.
+**Steps:**

+Source the documentation needed for the technologies:
+- docker
+- kubernetes
+- AWS
+- Terraform
+- Packer
+- Ansible
+- Jenkins
+- bash
+- Python

+Establish GitHub private repos for the code.

+Configure the AWS CLI on workstation.

+Decide what containers to run and either pull or create.

+Create custom AMIs with Packer to run on EC2 instances for ECS.